Hysteroscopy in Syracuse, NY

 During the procedure, a thin instrument with a lens and a light is used called a hysteroscope.
 The instrument is inserted through the vagina and allows very careful examination of the uterine cavity.

 It is a very safe procedure and transmits the image of the uterus onto a screen.

 The expertly trained OBGYNs at CNY Women’s Healthcare offer in-office gynecologic procedures including hysteroscopy.
-If you are in need of a hysteroscopy procedure, call our OBGYN office in Syracuse at (315) 446-4400 today!
+If you are in need of a hysteroscopy procedure for the diagnosis or examination of a gynecologic condition, please call our OBGYN office in East Syracuse at (315) 446-4400 or request an appointment through our secure online form today!

 When is a Hysteroscopy Needed?

 Hysteroscopy can be used for many reasons, as it gives a thorough look inside the uterus.
 Most commonly, the procedure is used to determine the cause of abnormal bleeding.
 This may be if your periods are heavier or longer than normal or they are more or less frequent.

 You may need hysteroscopy to:

 - Discover the cause of abnormal uterine bleeding

 - Look for growths in the uterus like fibroids, polyps, or cancer